 Examples of recent work

-- Worked for the successful defendant group in the largest ever claim c£500m brought under POCA against the National Crime Agency
+- Worked for the successful defendant group in the largest ever claim c£500m brought under POCA against the National Crime Agency.

 - Leading representation of a group of 14 Claimants in the renewable energy sector against the UK Government, seeking more than £200m of damages under the Human Rights Act in relation to changes in renewable energy subsidies.
+The case was identified by The Lawyer magazine as one of the top 20 cases to shape the legal landscape in 2018.

-- Acted successfully for Sonja Kohn who was the principal defendant in the largest claim brought to trial in the UK in relation to the collapse of Madoff securities
+- Acted successfully for Sonja Kohn who was the principal defendant in the largest claim brought to trial in the UK in relation to the collapse of Madoff securities.

-- Acted for Israeli high net worth individual in $1.5bn mining dispute
+- Acted for Israeli high net worth individual in $1.5bn mining dispute.

-- Leading representation for a high net worth individual as well as foreign companies in a claim against one of the world’s largest law firms for breach of contract, professional negligence and breaches of fiduciary duty and confidence, worth more than £65 million.
+- Leading representation for a former high net worth individual as well as foreign companies in a claim against one of the world’s largest law firms for breach of contract, professional negligence and breaches of fiduciary duty and confidence, worth more than £65 million.

 - Set new precedents within the coroner’s court acting for bereaved families in relation to autopsy procedures